helium/HIP/0072-secure-concentrators.md

 ## Secure Firmware

-The firmware running on Secure Concentrator is open-source.
+The firmware running on Secure Concentrator's SMCU is licensed under the GPLv3 open-source license.
+It's code repository is kept public and maintained by the Community.
 The firmware itself has a bootloader that checks the cryptographic signature of the application image at each power up to ensure it is unaltered from its original form.
-The Helium Foundation manages the cryptographic key used by bootloader.
-The Helium Foundation is also responsible for auditing the firmware.
+The key used to sign the application image is called the `App Signing Key`.
+The firmware actually has two App Signing Keys slots.
+One of the key slots must be populated with Helium Foundation's App Signing Key.
+The other key slot can optionally be populated with a Manufacturer's App Signing Key.
+Helium Foundation will use its App Signing Key to sign firmware from the official open-source repository.
+Manufacturers can optionally fork the open-source repository and create changes specific to their hardware variants.
+Manufacturer's must comply with the reciprocal nature of the GPLv3 license and make their modifications compatible with the GPLv3.

+The intention of the "two-slot" scheme is to always allow any Secure Concentrator produced by any Manufacture to be updated with the official open-source firmware.
+In the case a Manufacture goes out of business or otherwise unable to provide support for their hardware, owners of Secure Concentrators can always choose to run the open-source firmware.

 ## Proof of Coverage Rewards